shhtarknet/mist-app/contracts.md

 # Confidential Token Transfer System on Starknet

-This repository contains smart contracts for a privacy-preserving token transfer system deployed on Starknet.
+Smart contracts for a privacy-preserving token transfer system deployed on Starknet.
 The system enables confidential transfers where token balances and transfer amounts remain encrypted on-chain.

 ## Overview